 16. Are you able to look at the situation objectively?

-Are you able to look at the situation objectively without attachment, desire or fear?
+Are you able to look at the situation objectively or are you too close to it?

 Or are you secretly attached to one of the options?

-If you can’t look at the situation objectively (most people can’t), and you secretly desire (or fear) one option, your judgement cannot be trusted and you should ask someone you trust who has no attachment to the outcome and doesn’t care either way, what they think you should do.
+If you can’t look at the situation objectively because you’re too attached or close to it, your judgement cannot be trusted and you should ask someone you trust who has no attachment to the outcome and doesn’t care either way, what they think you should do.

-You don’t necessarily have to do what they say, but they’re likely to give you a brand new perspective and some new ideas and insights you’ve never thought of before.
+You don’t have to necessarily do what they say, but having a new perspective with some new ideas and insights will be helpful.

 17. Do you have enough information?

-One of the main reasons people suffer from ‘analysis paralysis’ and why decision making is often far more difficult and stressful than it needs to be, is simply because most people don’t yet have enough information to make an informed decision either way.
+One of the main reasons people suffer from analysis paralysis and why decision making is often far more difficult and stressful than it needs to be, is simply because they don’t yet have enough information to make an informed decision either way.

 Two or more options are never equally attractive, but they can be equally vague and mysterious.
-If one option isn’t clearly more attractive than the others, take it as a sign that you just don’t yet have enough information to make an informed decision either way.
+So if one option isn’t clearly more attractive than the others, take it as a sign that you just don’t yet have enough information yet to make an informed decision either way.

-Most people are trying to make decisions with less than 1% of the available information when they should be spending their time trying to gather the other 99%.
+Most people are stressing out trying to make decisions with less than 5% of the available information, when they should be spending their time trying to gather the other 95%.

-Experts generally (not always) make better decisions than beginners because they’re more educated and informed on the subject matter.
+The reason experts generally (not always) make better decisions than beginners, is because they’re more educated and knowledgeable on the subject matter.
 They know where each of the different options lead and the likely consequences of each.

 The way out of analysis paralysis is to:

-- Find out what you don’t know/fill in the blanks
+- Find out what you don’t know and fill in the blanks

 - Ask lots of questions

 Remember: Information is power.
-The more educated and knowledgeable you are on each of the different options, the easier and more obvious the right decision will be.
+The more educated and knowledgeable you are on each of the different options and the likely consequences and results of each, the easier and more obvious the right decision will be.